 Does a baggie full of seed packets in your crisper drawer sound familiar?
 Such seed storage may be fine, but it doesn’t allow easy viewing of varieties, dates, and planting times.
 Organizing and storing seeds is an important step for avid gardeners.
 There are many space-saving ways to organize seed, and it doesn’t have to be an expensive endeavor.

-Most seeds need to be saved in a dark, dry and cool location.
+Most seeds need to be saved in a dark, dry, and cool location.
 Seeds must be dry and stored in something that keeps moisture out.
 Silica packets or a posy of cat litter in the container can help leech moisture from the environment, but there is no substitute for a tightly fitting lid.
 That being said, many gardeners store seeds in envelopes or even plastic bags that don’t necessarily close tightly.
-Such methods are usually ok if you plan on using the seed within 6 months.
+Such methods are usually okay if you plan on using the seed within six months.